Oslonline/oslo-toolbox/README.md

 # About

-A ReactJS & TailwindCSS toolbox with CSS generators (gradient, box-shadow), unit converters (mass, length...) and more to come !
+A ReactJS & TailwindCSS toolbox with CSS generators (gradient, box-shadow), unit converters (mass, length...), misc generators (password) and more to come !
 <br>
 Not fully responsive, mainly intended for computers.
 <br>